+School of Education

+Program: Education

-School of Education Program: Education Credit: 0.5 (Fee Required) Prerequisite(s): General Teaching Methods
+Credit: 0.5 (Fee Required)

 This course is taken in the third block of the Education program.
 The student is assigned to a classroom and given the opportunity to work with children, perform various classroom duties and teach assigned lessons.